radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 When receiving RADIUS packets, a RADIUS/TLS endpoint MUST determine the borders of RADIUS packet based on the `Length` field in the RADIUS header.
 Note that, due to the stream architecture of TLS, it is possible that a RADIUS packet is first received only partially, and the remainder of the packet is contained in following fragments.
 Therefore, RADIUS/TLS endpoints MUST NOT assume that the packet length is invalid solely based on the currently available bytes in the stream.

+As an implementation note, it is RECOMMENDED that RADIUS/TLS implementations do not pass a single RADIUS packet to the TLS library in multiple fragments and instead assemble the RADIUS packet and pass it as one unit, in order to avoid unnecessary overhead when sending or receiving (especially if every new write generates a new TLS record) and wait times on the other endpoint.

 ## Duplicates and Retransmissions
 {:#duplicates_retransmissions}